ganzah/RepData_PeerAssessment1/PA1_template.md

 ## 33 0.0754717 2012-10-01       20
 ## 45 2.0943396 2012-10-01       25
 ```
-To verify the impact of replacing the `NA`values, we plot a histogram of the total number of steps each day and take the mean and median of the total number of steps taken per day
+To verify the impact of replacing the `NA`values, we plot a histogram of the total number of steps each day and take the mean and median

 ```r